andrewjpoole/linqpad-selenium-tests/README.md

 }
 ```

-## NunitTestCaseSource
+## Running the tests on a build with LinqpadAutoTestCaseSource and LinqpadAutoTestRunner

 This small nunit test project will look for linqpad scipts in the tests folder and run them as nunit tests using the linqpad commandline runner.

 Any tests with `//[NUNIT IGNORE]` at the top will be ignored.

-This is intended to be used in a dotnet test step of a DevOps build.
+This is intended to be used in a dotnet test step of a DevOps build, although there is only one unit test, each discovered linqpad script will be reported as a a test, grouped by directory name, in the build test results.